FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/storm-drain-editor/Storm Drain.rst

 Components: Inlets/Junctions
 ----------------------------

-.. note:: Important!!!
-While it is possible to edit and correct attributes in the following dialog boxes, it is
+.. important:: While it is possible to edit and correct attributes in the following dialog boxes, it is
           recommended to make editorial changes in the original shapefiles so that those files carry forward as the project evolves.
 The process to recalculate the storm drain from the shapefiles is very fast and effective.